The Reality Kernel

 The convolution bundle

 Emission and observation proceed together in time.
 The joint, time-ordered record of what was emitted and what was observed, across a run, is the convolution bundle.
 It names the joint history of control, emission, and response.
-The name is literal: the observed return is the emitted probe passed through, that is convolved with, the response of the scene and any reactor, so the bundle records an emit and observe pair whose relation is that physical convolution.
+The name is taken from the linear case, where the observed return is exactly the emitted probe convolved with the response of the scene and any reactor; nonlinear and memory-bearing reactors generalise that relation, and the bundle records the emit and observe pair whatever the channel's form.

 The bundle is committed together with a record of the protocol that was run and the bounds it was run within, so it can be audited afterward.
 This committed record of the protocol and its bounds is the protocol digest.